16 TRAIN COMMUTER ESSENTIALS YOU NEED IN 2024

 We also need to balance the amount of gear we bring with us against the bulkiness or weight of the bag itself.

-• Carry your essentials: Let’s face it, the point of our bag is to carry those items we deem essential on the train, plus what we need for work. (and there’s generally a LOT of them)
+• Can carry your most essential items: Let’s face it, the point of our bag is to carry those items we deem essential on the train, plus what we need for work. (and there’s generally a LOT of them)

-• Not take up too much physical space: Room is limited on the train and a bag that’s comfortable sitting across your lap may be heavy when forced to stand, or difficult to navigate a crowded car (ie be able to exit!)
+• Does not take up too much physical space: Room is limited on the train and a bag that’s comfortable sitting across your lap may be heavy when forced to stand, or difficult to navigate a crowded car (ie be able to exit!)

-• Look good: Because we’re taking the bags into the workplace, they also need to look somewhat professional.
+• Looks great!: Because we’re taking the bags into the workplace, they also need to look somewhat professional.

 There’s many styles of commuter bags, some of the most popular are: